 - initiate inquiries and make reports; and

-The Committee has 11 members, including a Chairperson and Deputy Chairperson, and a quorum of 5.
-The membership of the Committee is as follows:
+The Committee has eleven members, including a Chairperson and Deputy Chairperson, with a quorum of five members.
+The membership of the Committee during the current mandate has been as follows:

 KEY ACTIVITIES, OUTPUTS AND ACHIEVEMENTS

 1. At the beginning of this session the Construction Contracts (Amendment) Bill was in Committee Stage.
 While there were no issues raised on any of the clauses during the public call for evidence, members sought clarification on the House of Lords judgement in the case of Melville Dundas vs. Wimpey.
 The Committee also used the opportunity to question DFP officials about the prompt payment of subcontractors, an issue which members have continued to pursue.
 The Committee welcomed measures being introduced, in conjunction with the Construction Industry Forum for NI, through a revised “Code of Practice for Government Construction Clients and their Supply Chains” which includes a “Fair Payment Charter”.
 The Committee has asked for regular reports from the Department on the implementation and effectiveness of the Fair Payment Charter.

 2. The Committee reported on its deliberations to the Assembly on 20 October 2010, and the legislation passed through its remaining stages, receiving Royal Assent on 10 February 2011.